 #3 Factory Audits Are About More Than Product Quality

-For more information about these differences, read our article on the difference between Quality Control and Quality Assurance.
+For more information about these differences, read our Quality Control vs. Quality Assurance article.
 Now, let’s go over some final thoughts.

 How to Prepare for a Factory Audit